History

 The Big Win

 Days later, the city received a court-ordered halt on its demolition plans.
-This gave EPNI momentum and time to pursue the state funding needed to buy the land back from the city.
+This gave EPNI momentum and time to pursue state funding needed to buy the land back from the city.

-How can I get involved?
+How can I support?

-Donate to the EPNI capital campaign.
-If you can, please help sustain this historic endeavor as we dive into renovating the Roof Depot site.
-(EPNI is a registered 501(c)(3) non-profit, and donations are tax-deductible to the full extent of the law.
+(EPNI is a registered 501(c)(3) non-profit, and donations are tax-deductible.
 Please email daniel@epnifarm.org for more information about making a donation)